Public Engagement

 Participant

-The final week, saw the group become far more confident with the process, despite their dementia.
-Participants were becoming more advanced with colour, and utilising different methods to block out sections of their screens, allowing previous layers to show.
-We brought many more screens with us, to give participants the opportunity to be experimental.
-We concluded with spoking about where the prints would exist and imagined how the white walls would be transformed into a room of expressive colour.
+By the final week, the group had grown much more confident with the process, despite the challenges posed by dementia.
+Participants were becoming more adept with color and utilizing different methods to block out sections of their screens, allowing previously printed layers to show through.
+We brought in many more screens to encourage experimentation.
+We concluded by discussing where the prints would be displayed and envisioned how the white walls would be transformed into a vibrant display of color.

 The exhibition will be on permanent display at the Services for Ageing and Mental Health Centre on Brewery Road from the 20th of October.